 What is Clinical Canine Massage?

-Unlike your spa experience, Clinical Massage for dogs is a non-invasive, natural, complimentary therapy involving the assessment and manipulation of muscle, fascia and scar tissue to resolve or manage pain, dysfunction, protective splinting, compensation and mobility issues.
+Unlike your superficial spa experience, Clinical Massage for dogs is a natural, non-invasive, complementary therapy involving the assessment and manipulation of muscle, fascia and scar tissue to resolve or manage pain, muscular dysfunction, muscle guarding, splinting, compensation and mobility issues.

 Did you know scar tissue can inhibit the movement of a muscle by a whopping 50%?

-Massage is best applied as a regular, preventative treatment.
-However, it is also extremely effective when working with veterinary diagnosed conditions which cause pain, inhibit movement and affect gait, posture and quality of life such as:
+Massage is best applied as a regular treatment to maintain sound muscular health and is extremely effective when working with veterinary diagnosed conditions which cause pain, inhibit movement and affect gait, posture and quality of life such as:

 - Osteoarthritis (Degenerative Joint Disease),